Your question could be interpreted in several different ways. I’ll try to address each of them here.

 A full format will overwrite everything on the hard drive.
 (You can tell the difference because a full format is going to take a long time).
 While there are techniques that can sometimes recover files from a fully formatted drive, they typically require special equipment and money.

 Now, when you say, “formatted that drive” I’m not sure whether you mean your computer hard drive or the external drive.
 In either case, I don’t recommend using a quick format for what you want to get done.
-Use a full format, or a free space wiper, which can usually be configured to even be more thorough then a full format.
+Use a full format, or a free space wiper, which can usually be configured to even be more thorough than a full format.
 Why more thorough?
 Free space wipers can usually be configured to overwrite the data multiple times, while a full format will only overwrite the data once.

 Regardless of which drive it is you’re formatting, just remember that the file or the remnants thereof could still be on the other one.